Physical Address

 It should be noted in passing that this movie has exactly the same running time, 94 minutes, as his previous one, A Bloody Spear at Mount Fuji.
 Both works demonstrate how much incident, emotion and truth this moviemaker could pack into a very short running time without ever seeming rushed.

-The script for Twilight Saloon is credited to one “Nada Senzo,” which is, at least to my ears, a very un-Japanese-sounding name.
-On the Internet Movie Database, no other credits besides this film can be found for the name, which sounds oddly like one of Ozu Yasujiro’s whimsical aliases from the prewar period (e.g., “James Maki” or “Chuji Nozu,” or “Winthat Monnay” – without money).
-It should be noted that “Nada” means “nothing” in Spanish, and “Senzo” sounds rather like the English word “sense” (thus, “nonsense”?).
-However, it should also be noted that on the Japanese Movie Database, several other films not directed by Uchida include this name as a credited scriptwriter.
-But I still nonetheless entertain, perhaps irrationally, the theory that this just might be a pseudonym for Uchida himself.
+The script for Twilight Saloon is credited to one “Nada Senzo.”
+On the Internet Movie Database, only one other credit (for a film and director I’ve never heard of) can be found for the name, which, when I first wrote this review, sounded to my ears like one of Ozu Yasujiro’s whimsical aliases from the prewar period (like “James Maki” or “Chuji Nozu,” or “Winthat Monnay” [without money]).
+My suspicions were fueled by the fact that “Nada” means “nothing” in Spanish, and “Senzo” sounds rather like the English word “sense” (thus: “nonsense”).

-The intriguing question of how much Uchida may have contributed to the scripts of his films is discussed in detail in my pending review of Hero of the Red-Light District.
+All this, however, does not preclude the possibility that Uchida either collaborated with Nada or extensively revised his original draft for Twilight Saloon, without claiming credit.
+The intriguing question of how much Uchida may have contributed to the scripts of his films is discussed in detail in my review of Hero of the Red-Light District.

 Araki Toyohisa’s 2003 film, Someday I’ll Take the A Train (Itsuka ‘A’ torein ni notte), which I haven’t seen, is a remake of this movie.

-One of Uchida’s most appealing works, this film achieves a nice balance between satire and sentiment, and between cold realism and warm optimism.
+One of Uchida’s most appealing works, this film achieves a very nice balance between satire and sentiment, and between cold realism and warm optimism in his depiction of postwar Japan.

 Midnight Eye (Jasper Sharp)